Walking el Camino de Santiago: Routes, Costs, and Maps

 Where does the Camino de Santiago start?

 As we mentioned earlier, all routes lead to Santiago.
 However, the routes being from all directions.
 For example, the French Way starts in Sarria, while the Portuguese Way starts at the Spanish border with Portugal, in Tui.
-Here is a list with the starting and ending points of each route:
+Below is a list of the starting and ending points for each route:

 French Way: Sarria - Santiago de Compostela